phitran/support-scheduler/README.md

 1. Display today’s Support Hero
 2. Display a single user’s schedule showing the days they are assigned to Support Hero
 3. Display the full schedule for all users in the current month
-4. Users should be able to mark one of their days on duty as undoable
+4. Users are able to mark one of their days on duty as undoable.
+This will randomly select a schedule from the following month and swap
-5. Users should be able to swap duty with another user’s specific day
+5. Users are able to swap duty with another user in the same month.

 ## Getting started
 #### Node ^4.2 and NPM